Francesco di Paola Cassetta: Biography

 Pope Leo created him Cardinal-Priest of San Crisogono in the consistory of 19 June 1899.
 He was given the titular church of Ss.
 Vito, Modesto e Crescenzia in commendam on 28 April 1901.
 Cardinal Cassetta served as Camerlengo of the Sacred College of Cardinals from 9 June 1902 to 22 June 1903, and he was one of the cardinal electors in the 1903 papal conclave, which selected Pope Pius X. He opted to become Cardinal Bishop of Sabina and perpetual abbot of Farfa on 27 March 1905, and was made Prefect of the Sacred Congregation of Studies on 3 June 1911.
 On the following 27 November, he was transferred to the suburbicarian see of Frascati.
 Pope Pius X appointed him Archivist of the Holy Roman Church on 3 January 1914.
 He held these ploasts until his resignation in 1917.
 Before participating in the conclave of 1914, Cassetta was named Prefect of the Sacred Congregation of the Council on 10 February of that same year.
 He then served as Apostolic Visitor to the Hospice of the Catechumens, and Commissioner for the apostolic visitation of the Italian dioceses.

 Cardinal Cassetta died in Rome, at the age of 77.
 He is buried in the chapel of Pontifical Urbanian Athenaeum in the Campo Verano cemetery.
+He was popularly known and liked for having devoted the majority of his private wealth to charitable works in Rome.
+He was a close friend of the Pacelli family, including Eugenio Pacelli, who would go on to become Pope Pius XII after Cardinal Cassetta's death.